wongsingfo/comp-sys/docs/writing/template.md

 - For each server, we **repeat** the file download **for 3 times at both** locations, and **measure the average** throughput.
 - We **now walk through Algorithm 1**, which combines chunk-based transfer (§4.1), subflow completion time balancing (§4.2), and adap- tive reinjection (§4.4).
 - We **describe each component in turn**.
+- Without loss of generality, we list the keys in **monotonically decreasing order** of popularity, i.e.,
+- We **define PASR (peak-to-average size ratio) to be** the ratio between the 95𝑡h percentile chunk size and the average chunk size within a track.

 ## Conclusion